What not to do on Tet holiday in Vietnam?

 9. Don’t shower or wash your hair on the first day of Tet

-In some places in Vietnam, people will avoid showering and washing their hair on the first day of Tet (Mung 1) because they believe the knowledge and luck will be wash away.
+In some places in Vietnam, people will avoid showering and washing their hair on the first day of Tet (Mung 1) because they believe the knowledge and luck will be washed away.

 10. Don’t travel on the fifth day of Tet

-The fifth day of Tet is considered a bad day for moving, so people refrain from travel far away from home.
+The fifth day of Tet is considered a bad day for moving, so people refrain from traveling far away from home.